nomad-coe/greenX/docs/gx_ac.md

 - `"plain-128"`: Thiele Padé algorithm using **quadruple-precision** (128 bit) floating points (internally).

 It was observed that the greedy algorithm with quadruple precision performed similarly to "plain-128".
 Therefore, this configuration was left out of the plot.

+The figure below illustrates how the number of parameters affects the error in analytic continuation.
+The error is defined as the residual sum between the values obtained from the Padé model and the exact analytic reference function.

+On the left, the function along the real axis of $z$ is shown, comparing the analytic continuation of different 128-parameter Padé models with the exact reference function.
+On the right, the error from analytic continuation is plotted against the number of Padé parameters.

+For a simple 2-pole model, increasing the number of parameters does not reduce the error because all features are already well-represented with a small number of parameters.
+In more complex models (such as the 8-pole model or cosine function), the error decreases as more Padé parameters are used, indicating better representation of these feature-rich functions.

-The results show that using precision higher than double precision (internally) reduces the mean absolute error for all model functions.
-Additionally, the greedy algorithm further lowers the error compared to the plain Thiele Padé approach, at least for the tested 2-pole model.
+For all three models, the 128-bit Padé approximant shows significantly lower error compared to the 64-bit version.
+Additionally, the greedy algorithm reduces the error further compared to the standard Thiele Padé method, particularly for the 2-pole model.

 <div style="display:flex; justify-content: center; align-items: center;">
   <div style="width: 600px;">